vanderbilt-data-science/dgx-user-guide/README.md

 1. Visit the ACCRE Visualization Portal: [http://viz.accre.vu](http://viz.accre.vu).
 Log in with your VUnetID and password.
 2. Select **Interactive Apps**.
 3. Choose **ACCRE GPU Desktop**.
+4. Provide the duration of your session in hours
-4. Provide your GPU-enabled SLURM account (`p_dsi_dgx`).
-Access is granted through the [Compute Grant](https://docs.google.com/forms/d/e/1FAIpQLScWr3SPiwxeQFQxuesn8R2fDF7k0jOTzFXPNCly-AsEHPh5fw/viewform?usp=sf_link) or via DSI projects.
+5. Provide your ACCRE SLURM account (`dsi_dgx_iacc`)
-5. Specify the session duration, GPU resources, and architecture (DGX-A100-40GB or DGX-A100-80GB).
+6. Select `interactive_gpu (GPU accelerated nodes, ready on-demand)` as the Partition
+7. Provide your QOS (Quality of Service) designation (`dgx_iacc`)
+8. Optionally provide the memory and number of CPU cores you require.
+If nothing provided, it will default to the specifications of the GPU you request
+9. Specify required GPU type - `Nvidia A 100-SXM4 (DGX 80 GB)` or `Nvidia A 100-SXM4 (DGX 40 GB)`
+10. Provide the number of GPUs you require
-6. Optionally, provide a custom screen resolution.
+11. Optionally, provide a custom screen resolution.
-7. Launch the session.
+12. Launch the session.
 Your session will queue and start based on availability.

 <img width="1728" alt="image" src="https://github.com/user-attachments/assets/3aac3a59-99c0-45d6-9970-b96fe89ee7c1" />